 If you forget your login information, click "Forgot username/password?" on the Chase login page.
 Then, just follow the prompts to reset or retrieve your username or password.

 You can also manage your paperless preferences by selecting "Account management" and then "Paperless".
 From there, you can turn paperless statements on or off.
-Keep in mind that it may take around a month to stop receiving paper statements in the mail.
+Keep in mind that it may take up to a month to stop receiving paper statements in the mail once you enroll.

 Online: Log in with your online credentials and click the “Pay card” link next to the credit card you want to pay.
 Next, choose how much you want to pay.
 You can choose to pay your current balance, your minimum payment due, or a custom amount.
 Pick your payment date, and the payment account you’d like to pay from.
 Then, click “Pay this bill.”